ParkinsonLab/Architect/scripts/individual_enzyme_annotation/EnzDP/README.md

 (2) Then, run individualize_project, which writes a project file for each of the sequences in Split_seqs.

 (3) Last, run run_enzdp.sh, which operates on the parameters given in each project file.
 EnzDP generates many intermediate files.
-These are written onto the dev nodes (Niagara), and subsequently deleted.
+These are written onto the RAM disk (Niagara), and subsequently deleted.